-The new wallet-size U.S. Passport Card is a travel document that can be used to enter the United States from Canada, Mexico, the Caribbean, and Bermuda at land border crossings or sea ports-of-entry.
+The new wallet-size U.S. Passport Card is a travel document that can be used to enter the United States from Canada, Mexico, the Caribbean, and Bermuda at land border crossings or sea ports of entry.
 Note that it cannot be used for international air travel.
-The passport card is more convenient and less expensive than a passport book.
+A passport card is more convenient and less expensive than a passport book.

 Validity and Cost

 The U.S. Passport Card has the same period of validity as the U.S. Passport Book: 10 years for an adult and 5 years for minors under the age 16.
 The card costs $45 for a first-time adult passport applicant and $35 for all minor applicants under age 16, regardless of whether they are previous passport book or card holders.
 Adults who already have a fully valid passport book may apply for the card as a passport renewal by mail for a cost of only $20.

 How to Apply

 U.S. citizens, whether or not they have a passport book, may apply for a passport card.
 Note that passport cards cannot be shipped using overnight delivery.
 All passport cards will be returned using First Class Mail.

 If you currently have or previously had a U.S. passport book, you might be able to apply for a passport card by mail.
 Note that in this scenario you will use a passport renewal form (DS-82) even if you’re applying for your first passport card.

 If you have never had a passport book, or you do not meet the requirements to apply by mail using Form DS-82, you may apply for a passport card in person using Form DS-11.

 To increase speed, efficiency, and security at U.S. land and sea border crossings, the passport card contains a vicinity-read radio frequency identification (RFID) chip.
 This chip points to a stored record in secure government databases.
 There is no personal information written on the RFID chip itself.